No Products in the Cart

 Over 300 years later, a 1991 article investigated the fashionable variant of the nightmare, Sudden Unexplained Nocturnal Death Syndrome (SUNDS).

 In 1928, the term 'sleep paralysis' was first utilized in the medical literature.
-For centuries, cultures all over the world who have had experience sleep paralysis blame these on black magic, mythical monsters, or paranormal activity.
+For centuries, cultures all over the world who have experienced sleep paralysis blame these on black magic, mythical monsters, or paranormal activity.
 Scientists have since dismissed such explanations about sleep paralysis, but cultural beliefs persist.

 According to researchers, sleep paralysis occurs as a fundamental brain glitch in the interaction between drowsiness and rapid eye movements (REM) sleep.
-During REM sleep, you will dream intensely, almost lifelike dreams even in the form of hallucinations.
+During REM sleep, you will have intense, almost lifelike dreams, even in the form of hallucinations.
 These hallucinations regularly involve seeing and sensing ghostly intruders in one's bedroom and are interpreted differently worldwide.

 To prevent you from responding to these realistic dreams and injuring yourself, your brain devised an adequate solution by temporarily paralyzing your entire body.
 Indeed, your brain features a "flip" (a handful of neurochemicals) that tilts you between sleep and wakefulness.

-However, sometimes the "flip" fails, and your central nervous system wakes.
+However, sometimes the "flip" fails, and your central nervous system wakes up.
 As a result, your body remains under the spell of REM paralysis, trapping you in the stage between wakefulness and REM sleep.
 The REM dreams spread like waking consciousness during sleep paralysis; it probably feels like a dream coming to life.
-These can occur as different types of sleep paralysis, recurrent isolated sleep paralysis or as recurrent sleep paralysis.
+These can occur as different types of sleep paralysis, recurrent isolated sleep paralysis, or recurrent sleep paralysis.

 Three terms are commonly used in the medical literature to classify cases of sleep paralysis.